NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 effort of standardizing catalog zones.

-Thanks to Brian Conry, Tony Finch, Evan Hunt, Patrik Lundin, Victoria Risk, Carsten Strotmann, and Kees Monshouwer for reviewing draft proposals and offering comments and suggestions.
+Thanks to Brian Conry, Tony Finch, Evan Hunt, Patrik Lundin, Victoria Risk, and Carsten Strotmann for reviewing draft proposals and offering comments and suggestions.

 Thanks to Klaus Darilion who came up with the idea for the `serial` property